-At an event today in St. John’s, Genoa Design International of Newfoundland and Labrador and Seaspan Shipyards of British Columbia, signed a contract related to the construction of Canada’s new Polar Icebreaker.
-The deal will see Genoa provide 3D modeling and design technology services for the program, resulting in up to 100 employees working on the project for the next several years.
+At an event today in St. John’s, Genoa Design International of Newfoundland and Labrador signed a contract with Seaspan Shipyards of British Columbia.
+The agreement covers the construction of Canada’s new Polar Icebreaker.

-Genoa Design has played a critical role on several other vessels already built or underway at Seaspan Shipyards under Canada’s National Shipbuilding Strategy (NSS).
-Genoa’s expertise in digital ship models along with their experience as a global leader in cold-ocean technology and ice-prone environment projects makes for an ideal coast-to-coast partnership for the Icebreaker.
+Genoa Design has played a critical role on several other vessels built or underway at Seaspan Shipyards under Canada’s National Shipbuilding Strategy (NSS).
+Their experience in digital ship models, along with work in cold-ocean and ice-prone environments, makes Genoa an ideal coast-to-coast partner.
+Furthermore, this expertise ensures the Polar Icebreaker for Canada will meet the demands of Arctic operations.

-The Polar Icebreaker will be an incredibly complex ship, designed to operate in the Arctic’s ice-covered waters and will play a critical role in enabling the Canadian Coast Guard to transit and protect more than 162,000 km of Arctic coastline.
-The capabilities will help sustain a year-round presence in Canada’s North in support of Indigenous Peoples and other northern communities, Arctic sovereignty, high-Arctic science (including climate change research), and the ability to respond to major maritime emergencies including search and rescue.
+The vessel is designed to navigate ice-covered Arctic waters.
+Consequently, it will help the Canadian Coast Guard patrol and protect over 162,000 km of Arctic coastline.
+Moreover, it will sustain a year-round presence in Canada’s North.
+This includes support for Indigenous Peoples, northern communities, Arctic sovereignty, high-Arctic science, climate research, and response to major maritime emergencies, including search and rescue operations.

 About Genoa Design International

-Genoa Design has been providing detail design and 3D modeling services in Canada and the United States since 1995.
-With 200 employees spread between Newfoundland and Labrador, Nova Scotia, Ontario, Saskatchewan, Albert, British Columbia, and Louisiana, the company plays crucial roles in Coast Guard and Navy projects in North America.
-As a tier-1 supplier under the National Shipbuilding Strategy, Genoa has become an industry leader and will continue to work to strengthen the marine sector in its home province and abroad.
+Since 1995, Genoa Design has delivered detailed design and 3D modeling services in Canada and the United States.
+The company employs 200 people across Newfoundland and Labrador, Nova Scotia, Ontario, Saskatchewan, Alberta, British Columbia, and Louisiana.
+As a tier-1 supplier under the National Shipbuilding Strategy, Genoa contributes to numerous Coast Guard and Navy projects.
+Moreover, the company strengthens the marine sector locally and internationally.

 About Seaspan Shipyards

-Seaspan Shipyards is a leader in Canada’s shipbuilding and ship repair industry with modern facilities and a dedicated workforce in North Vancouver and Victoria, Seaspan Shipyards has proven itself to be a trusted partner on a range of complex projects for both government and the private sector.
-Seaspan Shipyards is proud to be one of Canada’s chosen shipbuilding partners under the National Shipbuilding Strategy and is delivering state-of-the-art ships in Canada for the Canadian Coast Guard and Royal Canadian Navy.
-Over the past 12 years, Seaspan has contributed $5.7 billion to Canada’s GDP and has generated 7,330 annual jobs annually and is forecasted to contribute an additional $20.7 billion to GDP while sustaining or creating about 11,000 jobs annually through 2035.
+Seaspan Shipyards is a leader in Canada’s shipbuilding and repair industry.
+Its modern facilities are in North Vancouver and Victoria.
+Seaspan has delivered complex projects for both government and private sectors, becoming a trusted partner under the National Shipbuilding Strategy.
+Over the past 12 years, Seaspan contributed $5.7 billion to Canada’s GDP and 7,330 jobs annually.
+By 2035, it is forecasted to add $20.7 billion to GDP and sustain or create approximately 11,000 jobs annually.

 Quick Facts About the Polar Icebreaker